Reduce scrap and errors with precisely and automatically placed barcode labels.

 6. Next stop, no more manually applying tire barcode labels!

-Bead label automation should give you an easy option to increase the productivity in your manufacturing plant by increasing throughput, as well of quality of the work.
+Bead label automation should give you an easy option to increase the productivity in your manufacturing plant by increasing throughput, as well as the quality of the work.
 Time is money, and the addition of bead label automation saves you notable amounts of time and labor that you will now have the ability to invest elsewhere.

 Waste and rework reduction: